Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 So, when the aquarium water lacks dissolved oxygen, goldfish rush to the top of the tank to gasp for air.

-The following conditions usually cause the lack of oxygen in the aquarium water.
+Given below are the reasons that cause the lack of oxygen in aquarium water.

 Unhygienic water causes various health issues in goldfish.
 Goldfish produce a lot of waste.

-When the filtration system of your aquarium is inefficient or does not function properly, it can affect the water quality.
+When the filtration system of the aquarium is inefficient or doesn’t function properly, it can affect the water quality.

-The toxins from their waste dissolve in the water and affect their gills.
+The toxins from the waste dissolve in the water and affect the gills of goldfish.

-When the fish find it difficult to breathe, they will come to the water surface.
+When the goldfish find it difficult to breathe, they will come to the water’s surface.
 You may see them gasping for air.

 To improve the water quality, you should clean the filter, change the filter media if required, and do a quick water change.